 In addition, a VPN service will help you unblock geographically-restricted websites and applications that are otherwise inaccessible, such as Netflix, Hulu, Pandora, Spotify, BBC iPlayer, HBO and more.

 A Linux VPN accomplishes this by switching your IP with an IP from its own servers in countries where these websites are accessible such as the US and the UK.

-Owing to these reasons, VPN has become an inevitable necessity of the modern times with a burgeoning number of people opting to seek its services every single day.
+Owing to these reasons, a VPN has become an inevitable necessity of the modern times with an ever-increasing number of people opting for VPN services, everyday.

-This would assure you unplugged internet access, without the obligation to face any form of internet censorship from the respective authorities.
+This vital check would assure you safe, secure and anonymous internet access, without the obligation to face any form of internet censorship from the respective authorities.

 [ Read: Best VPN for Linux - Ubuntu ]